 We’re sharing our expert packing tips for traveling to Canada so you can spend less time and money shopping for things you forgot and more time enjoying your destination.

 Traveling to Canada?
 Make Sure You Pack These Essentials!

 Before You Travel to Canada

-Before you travel, it’s helpful to familiarize yourself with Canada’s weather and seasons, local laws (e.g. legal drinking age and limits, fireworks, driving, etc), crime rates, and potential safety hazards you’ll encounter.
+Obviously you’ll need your Air Canada Reservations, but after this (and before you travel) it’s then helpful to familiarize yourself with Canada’s weather and seasons, local laws (e.g. legal drinking age and limits, fireworks, driving, etc), crime rates, and potential safety hazards you’ll encounter.

 Find out where to go in case of an emergency and how to contact local law enforcement.
 Also, consider the types of activities you’ll be doing, such as backpacking in the mountains or traveling between cities.

 A little planning can help you identify risks and things you might need to pack for your trip.
 As an added precaution, it’s a smart idea to purchase the best travel insurance to help cover medical-related costs, missed flights, stolen or lost luggage, and trip delays.